 flow cytometer users are subjected to occupational exposure

 (according to European

-All FCM users must be aware of the potential biohazards associated with their discipline.
+All flow cytometer users should be aware of the potential biohazards associated with their discipline.

 - Guidelines on handling and proper disposal of biohazardous materials should be applied in all FCM laboratories.

-- A Biosafety Sheet must be filled in and approved by the FCM laboratory team before starting any new set of experiments.
+- A Biosafety Sheet should be filled in and approved by the FCM laboratory team before starting any new set of experiments.

 - It is strongly recommended to include FCM experts in the local Biosafety Committee in order to control the containment level of the analysed and/or sorted biological materials.

 - The Belgian Association for Cytometry, ABC/BVC, Belgium (link)

 für Zytometrie, DGfZ, Germany (link)

 - Danish Society for Flow Cytometry DSFCM, Denmark (link)